cloudmesh/technologies/chapters/tech/rabbitmq.md

 ### NEW TEXT

-:o: grammar

-RabbitMQ [@fa18-523-74-Joern2009] is widely used for the management of big data.
-Essentially, it is a message-queuing technology also referred to as a message manager.
+RabbitMQ [@www-rabbitmq] is widely used for the management of big data.
+Essentially, it is a message-queuing technology which also referred to as a message manager.
 Through it, messages can be define and applications can connect to the queue and relay a message through it.
 The message may include any form of communication.
 Research indicates that it is one